See our main COVID-19 page.

 I'm having trouble using your online services, who can I contact for help?

-Does the six-month time limit to file a claim for benefits after a workplace injury or illness still apply during the state of emergency?
+Does the six-month time limit to file a claim for benefits after a workplace injury or illness still apply during the COVID-19 pandemic?

-No. The six-month time limit for injured or ill people to file a claim for benefits will not apply while the state of emergency is in effect.
+No. The six-month time limit for injured or ill people to file a claim for benefits was suspended as of March 16, 2020 and will not begin to run again until September 14, 2020.

-You should file a claim as early as you are able to do so but during the state of emergency, we will not deny a claim for benefits due to missing a time limit.
-This applies to any time limits that would have expired on or after March 16, 2020, until the end of the state of emergency.
+You should file a claim as early as you are able to do so but during the COVID-19 pandemic, we will not deny a claim for benefits due to missing a time limit.
+This applies to any time limits that would have expired on or after March 16, 2020, until September 14, 2020.

-Does the usual three-day time limit for employers to report an injury or illness still apply during the provincial state of emergency?
+Does the usual three-day time limit for employers to report an injury or illness still apply during the COVID-19 pandemic?

-We expect businesses to make all reasonable efforts to report any injuries or illnesses within the expected timelines, unless they are prevented from doing so because of the state of emergency.
+We expect businesses to make all reasonable efforts to report any injuries or illnesses within the expected timelines, unless they are prevented from doing so because of the COVID-19 pandemic.

-In cases where businesses are not able to meet expected timelines, we will use our discretion on a case-by-case basis to extend time limits for reporting work-related injuries or illnesses, to avoid unfairly penalizing businesses or injured/ill people for delays during Ontario's state of emergency.
+In cases where businesses are not able to meet expected timelines, we will use our discretion on a case-by-case basis to extend time limits for reporting work-related injuries or illnesses, to avoid unfairly penalizing businesses or injured/ill people for delays during the COVID-19 pandemic.

 It is important that you communicate the reason(s) that you are not able to meet the timelines for reporting and providing all necessary information in a complete manner.